-I arrived on opening day amid the crush of press and travel agency owners, all excited to see Disney’s newest Deluxe Villa Resort.
-A Disney resort is always a thrill, but this resort is particularly special in that it is located right on Disney Skyline, the new gondola system that makes getting to and from Disney’s Hollywood Studios® and Epcot a breeze.
+I arrived on the opening day amid the crush of press and travel agency owners, all excited to see Disney’s newest Deluxe Villa Resort.
+A Disney resort is always a thrill, but this resort is particularly unique in that it is located right on Disney Skyline, the new gondola system that makes getting to and from Disney’s Hollywood Studios® and Epcot a breeze.

 Off the lobby is Le Petit Café, a coffee shop by day and cocktail bar by night.
-Behind it and accessible from the Café is Voyageurs’ Lounge, interesting in that it contains nostalgic memorabilia from Walt’s travels to the Riviera.
+Behind it and accessible from the Café is Voyageurs’ Lounge, impressive in that it contains nostalgic memorabilia from Walt’s travels to the Riviera.

-Accommodations range from super cozy Tower Studios sleeping two in a Murphy bed with 229 square feet, to more spacious Deluxe Studios as well a 1-, 2-, and 3-bedroom villas.
+Accommodations range from super cozy Tower Studios sleeping two in a Murphy bed with 229 square feet to more spacious Deluxe Studios as well a 1-, 2-, and 3-bedroom villas.
 My stay was in a 1-bedroom Preferred View Villa, and I couldn’t have been happier with the elegant ambiance and comfort.

 Sleeping 5 with 813 square feet, you’ll find a king in the master, a queen Murphy bed that pulls out and rests on the sofa in the living room (above which is a surprise Peter Pan mural), and a single pull-down bed in the bureau below the oversized TV.

 The villa’s kitchen comes with stainless steel appliances that mix well with the cream/gray color scheme and bench-style dining area.
-A full-size refrigerator has an icemaker and other appliances include stove, dishwasher, and microwave.
+A full-size refrigerator has an icemaker, and other appliances include stove, dishwasher, and microwave.